nopnop2002/Raspberry-ili9340spi/README.md

 This project by default uses the ```wiringPiSetup()``` function to initialize GPIOs.
 Then use the wiringPiSPISetup() function to initialize the SPI.
-If you use it on a board other than the RPI board, you may need to change the GPIO number.
+If you use it on a board other than the RPI board, you may need to change the WiringPi number.
 ```
-#define D_C  8  // wPi GPIO8=Pin#3
+#define D_C  8  // wPi IO8=Pin#3
-#define RES  9  // wPi GPIO9=Pin#5
+#define RES  9  // wPi IO9=Pin#5
 ```

 As far as I know, there are these WiringPi libraries.